ligato/docs/docs/plugins/connection-plugins.md

 Minimal hash cost is 4, maximal value is 31.
 The higher the cost, the more CPU time/memory is required to hash the password.

-**Permission Groups** define a list of permissions; allowed URLs and methods.
-Every user needs at least one permission group defined, otherwise it will not have access to anything.
-Permission group is described in [proto model][access-security-model].
+`Permission Groups` define a list of permissions composed of allowed URLs and methods.
+Every user needs at least one permission group defined, otherwise the user will be excluded from access to any server.
+Permission groups described in the [proto model][access-security-model].

-To add permission group, use rest plugin API:
+To add permission group, use a rest plugin API:

 ```
 RegisterPermissionGroup(group ...*access.PermissionGroup)